HL7/smart-app-launch/input/pages/brands.md

 ### Caching and CORS

-#### Guidelines for caching and managing cross-origin resource sharing (CORS) for Endpoint and Organization resources
+#### Guidelines For Caching And Managing Cross Origin Resource Sharing (CORS) For FHIR Resources

 Publishers SHOULD include a weak `ETag` header in all HTTP responses.
 Clients SHOULD cache responses by ETag and SHOULD consist of an `If-None-Match` header in all requests to avoid re-fetching data that have not changed.
-See https://www.hl7.org/fhir/http.html for background.
+See <https://www.hl7.org/fhir/http.html> for background.

 Publishers SHALL support [Cross-Origin Resource Sharing (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) for all GET requests to the artifacts described in this guide.